ingebeumer/LogAnalyticsToDevOpsForODA/README.md

     ![Screenshot of choosing your csv file to import into Azure DevOps.](https://user-images.githubusercontent.com/40343254/211529308-1ad956f5-3c7c-4263-b63d-042ffc58a4dc.png)

-1. Review the imported items to see if there are no data issues highlighted that you need to resolve before you can **Save items**.
+1. Review the imported items to see if there are no data issues highlighted that you need to resolve before you can select **Save items**.

     ![Screenshot of Azure DevOps Import Work Items to confirm there are no items highlighted before you can Save items.](https://user-images.githubusercontent.com/40343254/211529360-db545e6a-ad53-410a-af22-00fa5d29a2de.png)